IOWA Magazine | 10-01-2022

 MARCHING ON

 Alumni Band began in 1973 with 91 former members of the Hawkeye Marching Band participating under the direction of Tom Davis, former head of percussion and jazz studies at the UI School of Music.
-This year, 250 participants will return to perform in this year's homecoming parade.
+For Alumni Band’s 50th anniversary in 2023, 340 participants returned to perform in pregame festivities.
 On game day, the band plays the "Iowa Fight Song," "On Iowa," and other Hawkeye classics inside Kinnick Stadium.

 University Archivist David McCartney shares highlights from more than 100 years of UI Homecoming traditions.